Coca-Cola Refreshing Filmmaker's Award: Coca-Cola Regal Films 2019 Contest

 In the 2019 contest, teams of student filmmakers from 30 different schools were required to submit scripts highlighting the entertaining and relaxing aspects of the movie-going experience, and the significance of Coca-Cola and popcorn in it, by October 5, 2018.
 The five selected finalist teams out of roughly 500 submissions were given $15,000 to produce their 35-second films (including the 5-second bumper).
 The finalists were given access to RED camera equipment and Zeiss lenses during the production process, and also worked with professional colorists at Deluxe's EFILM during the post-production process.
-This year, director and actress Olivia Wilde partnered with Coca-Cola Regal Films to mentor the student filmmaker finalists, serve on the Red Ribbon Panel, and ultimately announce the winning film.
+This year, director and actress Olivia Wilde collaborated with Coca-Cola Regal Films to mentor the student filmmaker finalists, serve on the Red Ribbon Panel, and ultimately announce the winning film.
 Second-year director Devon Solwold and fourth-year producer Shayain Lakhani from the Savannah College of Art and Design were announced as the grand prize winners by Wilde on social media on April 4, 2019, and their film "Choose Happy" debuted at CinemaCon in Las Vegas, Nevada on the same day.
 Solwold and Lakhani were awarded a RED DSMC2 DRAGON-X camera kit and ZEISS cinema lenses, and their film began screening in Regal Cinemas locations nationwide in summer 2019, including during the opening weekend of Avengers: Endgame.
 This was the first win in the contest for Savannah College of Art and Design.
 "Choose Happy" was the only film of the five finalists to be led solely by students in each department during the production process.
 The winning film tells the story of a sad man with a rain cloud over his head who takes a trip to the movie theater.
 The rain cloud transforms into a miniature Sun and his spirits are lifted as he takes a sip of Coca-Cola before watching the movie.